Publicising planning applications

 Examples of some complaints we have considered

-The council accepted it was at fault for not sending a notice to Ms X. However, we could not say Ms X had been caused any injustice as a result as it was unlikely the outcome of the planning application was affected as the Council did take account of the material planning considerations, including the impact on neighbour amenity before granting permission
+The council apologised for failing to notify Mrs X about the later applications.
+However, we could not say she had been caused a significant personal injustice as a result of this error, as it was unlikely the outcome of the planning application was affected by it.
+This is because the council did take account of the material planning considerations, including the impact on Mrs X’s amenity, before granting permission.

 Other sources of information